Nancy (singer): 2017–present: Acting activities and recognition

 On January 27, 2023, it was announced that Nancy, along with the Momoland members, departed from MLD Entertainment following expiration of the contracts.
 Momoland officially announced their disbandment on February 14.
 On March 4, Nancy announced that she signed a contract with Aria Diamond, a newly established talent agency affiliated with Aria Group, through her personal Instagram account.
+On September 17, Nancy revealed via Instagram that she is no longer an artist under Aria Group.
+On September 21, it was confirmed that Nancy has signed an exclusive contract with ATOC.